What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-GTACrash is created as a synthetic complement to YouTubeCrash \cite{CrashToNotCrash} through a video game.
-It contains 7720 accident videos and 3661 nonaccident videos, with 20 frames extracted from each video.
+\paragraph{\textbf{GTACrash:}} \href{https://sites.google.com/view/crash-to-not-crash}{GTACrash} complements YouTubeCrash \cite{CrashToNotCrash} through synthetic game scenes.
+It contains 7720 accident and 3661 non-accident videos, with 20 frames extracted from each video.
 GTACrash covers a wide range of scenarios, including three weather conditions, different times of day and night, and various road types such as highways and arterials.
 However, since the simulator cannot replicate the full spectrum of accident patterns, some typical types of real-life accidents are excluded, such as sudden stops.
 Despite this inherent limitation, GTACrash illustrates that larger synthetic datasets can compensate for real-world data scarcity \cite{CrashToNotCrash}.
 In addition, GTACrash gives various labels, including temporal-spatial location and multiple vehicle attributes for a more comprehensive analysis.